Indigenous Education

 These goals were developed with the guidance of the Indigenous Advisory Committee, parent and student representatives, District Administrators, principals and vice-principals, union leaders, and representatives of post-secondary and community organizations.

-For more information on the supports and services available for Indigenous students in Kindergarten to Grade 12 please contact Connie Swan, District Vice-Principal for Indigenous Education, at 604-220-6140.
+For more information on the supports and services available for Indigenous students in Kindergarten to Grade 12 please email Connie Swan, District Vice-Principal for Indigenous Education, or reach her by phone at 604-220-6140.